 ALTERATION OF BOUNDARIES . . .
-In certain circumstances under Texas law, the District may alter its boundaries to: (i) upon satisfying certain conditions, annex additional territory; and (ii) exclude land subject to taxation within the District that does not need to utilize the service of District facilities if certain conditions are satisfied, including the District's simultaneously annexing land of at least equal value that may be practicably served by District facilities.
+In certain circumstances, under Texas law the District may alter its boundaries to: i) upon satisfying certain conditions, annex additional territory; and ii) exclude land subject to taxation within the District that does not need to utilize the service of District facilities if certain conditions are satisfied including the District simultaneously annexes land of at least equal value that may be practicably served by District facilities.
 Such land substitution is subject to the approval of the TCEQ.
-No representation is made concerning the likelihood that the District will effect any change in its boundaries.
+No representation is made concerning the likelihood that the District would affect any change in its boundaries.